STI begins week on positive note, rising 0.39%

-SINGAPORE (THE BUSINESS TIMES) - Singapore stocks ended Monday in positive territory, extending Wall Street's rally last Friday after a jobs report out of the United States signalled that the economic recovery remained intact.
+Singapore stocks ended yesterday in positive territory, extending Wall Street's rally last Friday after a jobs report out of the United States signalled that the economic recovery remained intact.
 The benchmark Straits Times Index (STI) gained 12.07 points, or 0.39 per cent, to end at 3,141.02.

 Investors also took heart on the possible easing of Covid-19 restrictions locally.

-In Parliament on Monday, Finance Minister Lawrence Wong said the Government expects to raise the maximum group size for dining in at food and beverage outlets to five people from July 12.
+In Parliament yesterday, Finance Minister Lawrence Wong said the Government expects to raise the maximum group size for dining in at food and beverage outlets to five people from July 12.

 Among the STI constituents, Frasers Logistics and Commercial Trust emerged as the best performer, gaining 3.5 per cent to end at $1.48.
 It was followed by Wilmar International, which rose 2.45 per cent to $4.60.